 1. Work out your budget

-You don't need to have chosen a specific property at this stage, but you do need to have a price range in mind.
-Use property portals such as Rightmove and Zoopla to see how much properties cost in the area where you would like to buy.
+You don't need to have found a property at this stage, but you do need to have a price range in mind.
+Use property portals such as Rightmove and Zoopla to get an idea of how much homes might cost in the area you want to buy in.

-To work out whether you'd be able to borrow enough to cover the rest of the property price, use our mortgage borrowing calculator.
+You'll need a deposit of at least 5% of the property's value to get a mortgage.
+To work out whether you'd be able to borrow enough to cover the rest of the purchase price, use our mortgage borrowing calculator below.

 2. Think about whether you're mortgage-ready

-Although lenders have different criteria, they will all expect you to have a good credit score.
+Although lenders have different criteria when it comes to who they'll lend to, mainstream lenders will all expect you to have a good credit score.
 If you have a poor credit history, or no history of using credit at all, you will need to spend some time improving this before applying for a mortgage.

-A couple of ways to do this include making sure you're on the electoral roll whenever you move somewhere new, and having products such as credit cards that you pay off in full and on time to prove you can manage your money responsibly.
+A couple of ways to improve your credit score are making sure you're on the electoral roll whenever you move somewhere new, and having products such as credit cards that you pay off in full and on time to prove you can manage your money responsibly.

 It also helps if you are in steady employment, with a regular income.
 If you've recently changed jobs it may be a good idea to wait until you've been in the role for at least six months before applying.